planningcenter/api-docs/source/includes/_people.md

 ## Households

-A household links people together and can have a primary contaact.
+A household links people together and can have a primary contact.